The NWM-Denmark Network

 Her interdisciplinary and multi-stakeholder approach is harnessed during a long track record as trusted advisor to the UN, bilateral donors, global and local NGOs on human rights, democratization, good governance and corporate social responsibility and as lecturer and trainer at the Danish Institute for Human Rights and the Raoul Wallenberg Institute.
 She serves as Board Member of the Danish Centre for Conflict Resolution and of the Danish Association of Managers and Executives.

-Isabel Bramsen is postdoctoral researcher at the Centre for Resolution of International Conflicts (CRIC), Universisty of Copenhagen.
-She holds a PhD in Political Science from Copenhagen University.
-She is co-founder and leader of the Master’s program “Specialization in International Relations and Conflict Resolution” at University of Copenhagen.
+Isabel Bramsen holds a PhD in Political Science from Copenhagen University and is Senior Associate Lecturer at Lund University, Department of Political Science.
+Prior to this she was a postdoctoral researcher at the Centre for Resolution of International Conflicts (CRIC), Universisty of Copenhagen where she co-founded and lead the Master’s program “Specialization in International Relations and Conflict Resolution” at University of Copenhagen.

 She has been involved in various civil society activities in relation to international conflict resolution among other things as chair of the board in council for resolution of International Conflicts (RIKO) for several years.

-She currently conducts research in the area of mediation and conflict transformation focusing on the micro-dynamics of power, cooperation and conflict.
+She currently conducts research in the area of mediation and agonistic peace focusing on the micro-dynamics of power, cooperation and conflict.
 Bramsen has conducted field studies in Israel-Palestine, Costa Rica, Bahrain, Tunisia and Turkey among other places.
 She has published several books and articles on peace, gender, violence, nonviolence, conflict transformation and emotions.

 Karin Sørensen has for more than two decades worked with UN agencies, UN political- and peacekeeping missions and the Danish Ministry of Foreign Affairs, in increasingly senior advisory and management positions.